 Historic and prospective versions of Acts - in Westlaw use the Legislation database and select More options to find the version of the Act you require.
 Westlaw has historic versions of Acts back to 1991.
 On Lexis+ you can view historic versions of Acts from 1998 onwards.
-Click on Historical version button above the title box in the Legislation database.
+Click on the Versions tab at the top of the screen.
+Use the timeline or calendar to choose a point in time.
 You can also use old editions of Halsbury's Statutes or old editions of textbooks to find historic versions of Acts.